mukesh1352/go_jupyter_converter/README.md

-# Go Compiler
+# Go Interpreter

-A Go-based tool for processing and executing Python files and Jupyter notebooks with built-in validation and execution capabilities.
+A Go-based interpreter for executing Python files and Jupyter notebooks with built-in validation and performance monitoring capabilities.

 ## Overview

-Go Compiler is a command-line utility that processes Python files (`.py`) and Jupyter notebooks (`.ipynb`), providing execution capabilities with performance monitoring and validation features.
-The tool supports both single file processing and batch directory processing.
+Go Interpreter is a command-line utility that interprets and executes Python files (`.py`) and Jupyter notebooks (`.ipynb`), providing real-time execution with performance monitoring and validation features.
+The interpreter supports both single file execution and batch directory processing.

 ## Features